-- a meeting with a representative from the governors; - a meeting with a group of year 6 children; and - an opportunity to read documentation presented as supporting evidence of the safeguarding arrangements.
+- a meeting with the designated governor for child protection; - a meeting with group of year 6 children.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: